Lakens/statistical_inferences/docs/08-samplesizejustification.md

 Whenever the sample size is justified based on an a-priori power analysis it can be very efficient to collect data in a sequential design.
 Sequential designs control error rates across multiple looks at the data (e.g., after 50, 100, and 150 observations have been collected) and can reduce the average expected sample size that is collected compared to a fixed design where data is only analyzed after the maximum sample size is collected [@wassmer_group_2016; @proschan_statistical_2006].
 Sequential designs have a long history [@dodge_method_1929], and exist in many variations, such as the Sequential Probability Ratio Test [@wald_sequential_1945], combining independent statistical tests [@westberg_combining_1985], group sequential designs [@jennison_group_2000], sequential Bayes factors [@schonbrodt_sequential_2017], and safe testing [@grunwald_safe_2019].
 Of these approaches, the Sequential Probability Ratio Test is most efficient if data can be analyzed after every observation [@schnuerch_controlling_2020].
 Group sequential designs, where data is collected in batches, provide more flexibility in data collection, error control, and corrections for effect size estimates [@wassmer_group_2016].
 Safe tests provide optimal flexibility if there are dependencies between observations [@ter_schure_accumulation_2019].

 Sequential designs are especially useful when there is considerable uncertainty about the effect size, or when it is plausible that the true effect size is larger than the smallest effect size of interest the study is designed to detect [@lakens_performing_2014].
 In such situations data collection has the possibility to terminate early if the effect size is larger than the smallest effect size of interest, but data collection can continue to the maximum sample size if needed.
 Sequential designs can prevent waste when testing hypotheses, both by stopping early when the null hypothesis can be rejected, as by stopping early if the presence of a smallest effect size of interest can be rejected (i.e., stopping for futility).
-Group sequential designs are currently the most widely used approach to sequential analyses, and can be planned and analyzed using rpact [@wassmer_rpact_2019] or gsDesign [@anderson_group_2014].
+Group sequential designs are currently the most widely used approach to sequential analyses, and can be planned and analyzed using `rpact` or `gsDesign`.
 Shiny apps are available for both rpact: https://rpact.shinyapps.io/public/ and gsDesign: https://gsdesign.shinyapps.io/prod/.

 ## Increasing Power Without Increasing the Sample Size